Pavithra-vgl/Energy_Dashboard-/README.md

 - Rolling mean
 - Weather variables (temperature, wind speed)

-Predictions use **recursive forecasting** — each predicted value is fed back as input for the next step — supporting forecast horizons of 6 to 72 hours.
+Predictions use **recursive forecasting** - each predicted value is fed back as input for the next step, supporting forecast horizons of 6 to 72 hours.

 ---